coderkearns/observable/README.md

 <div align="center">
     <h1>observable</h1>
+    <p>Simple utils for javascript reactivity, with just enough to be called a "framework"</p>
 </div>

-Simple utils for javascript reactivity, with just enough to be called a "framework"

 ## Description